weiyutp6/weiyutp6/README.md

-I am Wei-Yu, Chen (William Chen) 陳威宇 from Taiwan Current MS student at the University of Maryland at College Park studying Electrical and Computer Engineering I have a bachelor’s degree from the department of Engineering Science and Ocean Engineering at National Taiwan University.
+I am William Chen 陳威宇 from Taiwan
+Current MS student at the University of Maryland at College Park studying Electrical and Computer Engineering.
+I have a bachelor’s degree from the department of Engineering Science and Ocean Engineering at National Taiwan University(2018-2021 graduating 1 year early).
-Previously, I joined the Advance Fluid Power Control Lab(AFPCL), advised by Prof. Dr.-Ing.
-Chiang Mao Hsiung, and the Computational Knowledge Lab(CK Lab), advised by Prof. Dr. Huang Chien Kang, working on Simultaneous Localization and Mapping(SLAM). former team member on the Virtual RobotX 2019 team Tang with a focus on Robot Perception.
+Previously, I worked under the Advance Fluid Power Control Lab(AFPCL), advised by Prof. Dr.-Ing.
+Chiang Mao Hsiung, and the Computational Knowledge Lab(CK Lab), advised by Prof. Dr. Huang Chien Kang, working on indoor Simultaneous Localization and Mapping(SLAM).
+I am currently working under the Perception Robotics Group(PRG), advised by Prof. Dr. Yiannis Aloimonos, working on underwater SLAM. former team member on the Virtual RobotX 2019 team Tang with a focus on Robot Perception.